arimue/PlanetScope_landslide_tracking/README.md

 ### Step 4:
 Install the [Planet SDK for Python](https://github.com/planetlabs/planet-client-python): `pip install planet` (see [Documentation](https://planet-sdk-for-python-v2.readthedocs.io/en/latest/get-started/quick-start-guide/#step-2-install-the-planet-sdk-for-python))

-## Setup
-Authenticate with your Planet account.
+You will need to authenticate with your Planet account.
 Open a terminal and enter the following command: `planet auth init`.
 Then enter your user name and password.
 For more information refer to the [Planet SDK Documentation](https://planet-sdk-for-python-v2.readthedocs.io/en/latest/get-started/quick-start-guide/#step-4-sign-on-to-your-account).

 ## Processing examples